 Overall Comprehensive Credit Reporting is a big step forward in Australian lending.
-With applicants who regularly pay their bills on time being rewarded accordingly, and faster improved risk assessments for lending.
-However, it is always important to understand learn what you need to know about getting finance and in the unfortunate event that you do have bad credit, understand how to get finance, even with bad credit
+With applicants who regularly pay their bills on time being rewarded accordingly, and faster, improved risk assessments for lending.
+However, it is always important to learn what you need to know about getting vehicle finance in the first place, and in the unfortunate event that you do have a bad credit record history, understand how to get car finance with bad credit.

 Are you ready for the next step?

-eCarz is a specialist in Car & Truck Finance Brisbane who is highly reputable and offers easy car finance starting from a low 4.79%.
+eCarz is a highly reputable specialist in Car & Truck Finance Brisbane who offers easy car finance starting from as low as 4.79%.
 In partnership with 1800 Approved, we offer a choice of over 40 lenders, and provide flexibility to suit your needs, while providing the best deal possible.

 eCarz offer obligation-free and sound financial advice which includes a quick and convenient option comparison, and quick finance quotes and approvals.
 Obtaining car financing has never been easier!